ymitiku/Sentence-Transformer-Torch-Server/README.md

 # Scripts to deploy Sentence tranformer model with torchserve
 This repository contains scripts to deploy sentence transformer model located [here](https://www.kaggle.com/skylord/coronawhy?select=sentence_transformer_nli) under `sentence_transformer_nli` folder.
 Sentence transformer saves model checkpoints inside folders.
 At the time of writing these scripts, [torch-serve](https://pytorch.org/serve/) does not support folder for extra files.
 This repository is intended to create command to deploy sentence transformer model using torch-serve.
 ## How does it work?
-First the scripts are used to add  `bert_` prefix for files inside `0_BERT` folder and prefix `pooling` for files inside `1_Pooling` folder.
+First the scripts are used to add  `bert_` prefix for files inside `0_BERT` folder and prefix `pooling_` for files inside `1_Pooling` folder.
 Then this prefix is used to move the files to respective folder dynamically at runtime inside.
 Moving the files has been handling inside [handler.py](handler.py)

 One may follow the following steps to deploy the sentence transformer model.
 ## Step 1 - Coverting folder structure
-Since torch-serve creates working directory dynamically at runtime and there is no way to add extra folder in the command argument of `torch-model-archiver`, it is reqiured to follow some unconventional way to deploy sentence transformer.
+Since torch-serve creates working directory dynamically at runtime and there is no way to add extra folder in the command argument of `torch-model-archiver`, it is reqiured to follow some unconventional way to deploy sentence transformer model.
 One possible way is to mark files of each folder with some identifier.
 This steps converts names of model-results files to required format.

 ```bash
 python transform_files.py --path model_results